-Because the shapes are determined by the tritone, they're identified at right by core signatures consisting of the tritone anchor prefixed by // (standing for "parallel") for the primary core and by alt for its tritone substitute core.
+Because the shapes are determined by the tritone, they're identified at right by core signatures consisting of the tritone anchor prefixed by ! (standing for "parallel") for the primary core and by alt for its tritone substitute core.
 The cores represented this way establish tonics a tritone apart.
 This is so because the tritone substitute core is the result of transposing the primary core by a tritone.
 Transposing a tritone by a tritone inverts it, so the result in the home octave is the same tritone with all non-tritone notes different, identifying a secondary tonic a tritone away.
-Because of the position of this particular tritone, the primary tonic here is the home tonic.